pauldlynch/CardBookOld/README.md

 - more elaborate printing (suitable for labels, plus page numbering)
 - better AppleScript suppport
 - import of different file formats

+New in 0.3:

+Bug fixes and updates to support MacOS X Lion (10.8), removing old deprecations, etc.

 New in 0.2: